WBJEE 2020 Syllabus, Subject Wise Syllabus – Check Here

-WBJEE 2019 Syllabus comprise of subjects like Mathematics, Physics and Chemistry.
+WBJEE 2020 Syllabus will comprise of subjects like Mathematics, Physics and Chemistry.
 WBJEE exam will be regulated by the West Bengal Joint Entrance Examinations Board.
 It is a state level exam conducted for admission in engineering, technology, architecture and pharmacy courses.
 Students seeking for admission in various colleges of West Bengal state can apply on the basis of WBJEE scores.
-Here we are providing details about the WBJEE Syllabus 2019.
+Here, we are providing details about the WBJEE Syllabus 2020.

 Syllabus for Physics: